Is the PM right to blame Brexit for the small boats crisis?

 The problem – evident here – is that explaining why Farage has helped drive immigration higher takes time and effort.

-No need to mention the “R” word - it’s the “B-word” for Brexit which is Nigel’s greatest embarrassment.
+No need to mention the “R” word, it’s the “B” word for Brexit that is Nigel’s greatest embarrassment.
 Or should be.

 Join our commenting forum